JoaquinAmatRodrigo/skforecast/README.md

 - [x] Bayesian hyperparameter search for the `ForecasterAutoregMultiSeries`, `ForecasterAutoregMultiSeriesCustom`, and `ForecasterAutoregMultiVariate` using `optuna` as the search engine.
 - [x] Added `select_features` function to the `model_selection` module to perform feature selection using scikit-learn selectors.
-- [ ] Allow different exogenous variables per series in the `ForecasterAutoregMultiSeries` and `ForecasterAutoregMultiSeriesCustom`.
+- [x] Allow different exogenous variables per series in the `ForecasterAutoregMultiSeries` and `ForecasterAutoregMultiSeriesCustom`.
-- [ ] New encoding for the `ForecasterAutoregMultiSeries` and `ForecasterAutoregMultiSeriesCustom`.
+- [x] New encoding options for the `ForecasterAutoregMultiSeries` and `ForecasterAutoregMultiSeriesCustom`.
-- [ ] Bug fixes and performance improvements.
+- [x] Bug fixes and performance improvements.

 # Forecasters